jamespratt/configuration-service/README.md

 |**ConfigurationService.Hosting**|[![NuGet Badge ConfigurationService.Hosting](https://buildstats.info/nuget/ConfigurationService.Hosting)](https://www.nuget.org/packages/ConfigurationService.Hosting)
 |**ConfigurationService.Client**|[![NuGet Badge ConfigurationService.Client](https://buildstats.info/nuget/ConfigurationService.Client)](https://www.nuget.org/packages/ConfigurationService.Client)

-## About ConfigurationService
+## About Configuration Service

-ConfigurationService is a remote configuration service for .NET Core.
+Configuration FService is a remote configuration service for .NET Core.
 Configuration for fleets of applications, services, and containerized micro-services can be updated immediately without the need to redeploy or restart.
-ConfigurationService uses a client/server pub/sub architecture to notify subscribed clients of configuration changes as they happen.
+Configuration Service uses a client/server pub/sub architecture to notify subscribed clients of configuration changes as they happen.
 Configuration can be injected using the standard options pattern with `IOptions`, `IOptionsMonitor` or `IOptionsSnapshot`.

 Configuration service currently supports hosting configuration with either git or a file system and supports publishing changes with Redis pub/sub.
 File types supported are .json, .yaml, .xml and .ini.